JHG777000/builder/Manual.md

 ### Ninja

 The ninja directory exists with the path: "project/.build/ninja/os".
 If the current project name is "foo", and the OS is Windows, then the ninja directory's path is: "foo/.build/ninja/windows".
 The ninja directory contains the build.ninja file and associated files as well as ninja itself.
 Subprojects do not contain ninja.
+NOTE: The build.ninja will be copied into the current working directory during the build process, and then deleted afterward.

 ## Options